Ori1N/AndroidVariantsStubsGenerator/README.md

 }
 ```

-Then, apply the 'android-apt' plugin in your module-level `build.gradle` and add the Butter Knife
+Then, apply the 'android-apt' plugin in your module-level `build.gradle` and add the library
 dependencies:

 ```groovy